-Think of avocado egg salad as a guacamole-inspired twist on a classic keto egg salad.
+Think of avocado egg salad as a guacamole-inspired twist on a classic egg salad.
 Fresh cilantro, red onion, and a squeeze of lime.
-Just like my avocado deviled eggs, it’s the kind of thing you can eat any time, anywhere, and on anything.
+Just like my avocado deviled eggs, it’s the kind of thing you can eat anytime, anywhere, and on anything.

-Using avocado adds healthier fats than traditional mayo, so I don’t feel any guilt when I make this and eat it straight from the bowl. (🙋♀️!)
-Easy to make into a snack, sandwich, wrap…or like I said, just with a fork!
+Using avocado adds healthier fats than traditional mayo, so I don’t feel any guilt when I make this and eat it straight from the bowl.
+Here are the facts so you can see if it works for your eating plan:

 - Easy hard-boiled eggs.
 I’ve recently learned that plopping your eggs in BOILING water (rather than cold water, which I originally recommended) makes for a much easier peel.